Sieboldianus/TagMaps/README.md

 ## Quickstart

 1. Place geotagged data in `/01_Input` subfolder
-    - example files/format are available in the pre-compiled build zip-file above
+    - example data is available in the pre-compiled build zip-file above
-2. Output files will be saved in `/02_Output` (2 Shapefiles in auto-selected UTM projection, one containing all tag cluster and one with the overall location clusters)
+2. Output files will be saved in `/02_Output` (2 shapefiles in auto-selected UTM projection, one containing all tag cluster and one with the overall location clusters)
-3. Visualize Shapefiles, e.g. using ESRI ArcGIS (I haven't tried other GIS Software such as QGIS, but it should theoretically be possible..)
+3. Visualize shapefiles, e.g. using ESRI ArcGIS (I haven't tried other GIS Software such as QGIS, but it should theoretically be possible..)
     - download `BasemapLayout_World.mxd` from [resources folder](/resources/BasemapLayout_World.mxd) and replace missing links with 2 resulting Shapefiles in `/02_Output`
     - adjust minimum and maximum Font Sizes, Weighting Formula or other metrics to your needs.